stefanoobonetto/embedded_project_2023/README.md

 # Auto-Parking Car
-This project has been developed by Mattia Rigon, Stefano Bonetto and Simone Roman as the exam for the uniTN course of Embedded Software for the Internet of Things.<br><br>
+This project has been developed by Mattia Rigon, Stefano Bonetto and Simone Roman as the exam for the UniTN course of Embedded Software for the Internet of Things.<br><br>
 It's basically a Wi-Fi remoted controlled car, we can drive it in three modes:
 <ol>
   <li>Normal joystick mode</li>